Primary Navigation Mobile

 One caveat is that – as with the Scenic E-Tech and Megane E-Tech – Renault has clustered stalks for gear selection, wipers and audio control around the right hand side of the wheel, and it’s irritatingly easy to accidentally give a vicious wipe of the screen when you were going for reverse.

-You’ll get two average-sized adults on the rear bench, and you can legally squeeze three slimline passengers across if you need to, although the middle seat cushion is narrow and raised so they may want to draw straws… The rear doors could do with opening a touch wider, but access still isn’t too bad at all.
+You’ll get two average-sized adults on the rear bench for short distances, but taller adults will likely protest.
+You can legally squeeze three slimline passengers across if you need to, although the middle seat cushion is narrow and raised so they may want to draw straws…

 Renault 5 E-Tech (2024) review: front seats, yellow and black fabric upholstery